 Social Work does not count as an AHP subject so you can only take out a loan if it's your first degree but there are separate bursaries available specifically for this subject.
 These are available for both undergraduate and postgraduate social work courses.
 There are a limited number and you would need to meet eligibility criteria but if you’re considering social work then it’s definitely worth checking into as you don’t need to pay these bursaries back.

 Interested in a career in healthcare?

 Find out more about the range of courses we offer.

 The Learning Support Fund

-If you have children, support for childcare costs is available from the LSF through a Child Dependents Allowance.
-You can apply for up to £1000 per year if you’re on a full-time course and some assistance is still available if you’re studying part-time over a maximum of six years.
+If you have children, support for childcare costs is available from the LSF through Parental Support.
+You can apply for up to £2,000 per year if you’re on a full-time course.

 The Exceptional Support Fund

 The NHS has an Exceptional Support Fund (ESF) which you can apply to if you experience severe and genuine financial difficulty during your course and there are no other sources of funding available to you.
 Your application can result in a grant of up to £3,000 a year should your financial situation become extremely difficult.

 We also offer advice, guidance and support through our Student support services.
 Our advisers, like Jackie Brophy, are based at City South Campus where you would study and can support you in accessing applicable financial support and childcare such as Adult Dependants Grant or Parents’ Learning Allowance.
 If you find you might benefit from support and guidance from us, visit your School Office who will refer you to the appropriate contacts for help.

 *All financial assistance from the LSF is subject to meeting eligibility criteria